Energy Systems Integration Newsletter October 2018

 NREL’s multimegawatt grid simulation capabilities can scale up the microgrid research to the size the city needs.
 With approximately 30 MW of rooftop solar, there are questions about microgrid control that Borrego Springs will be better able to answer in a risk-free environment.

-The collaboration with SDG&E, one of several, will help more than only the fire- and storm-prone California community.
+The collaboration with SDG&E will help more than only the fire- and storm-prone California community.
 Technical and economic lessons learned from the research will serve utilities and microgrid developers hoping to deploy at a similar scale.
 The work has also helped establish standards around microgrid controller testing.
 Read the full story about expanding resiliency for Borrego Springs.

 With home battery energy storage systems (BESS) gathering market momentum, residents and utilities worldwide are weighing the benefits of storage.
 To understand this emerging technology, one utility in central Arizona is collaborating with NREL to launch one of the largest BESS studies to date, with the potential to reach up to 4,500 of its customers.